By Mavis D'Silva Jan. 03, 2020

 The ideology of Savitribai Phule, whose birth anniversary we celebrate today, was very simple: To have people treated as equals.
 In a time when discriminatory laws are being passed and the definition of citizenship is being amended to suit the establishment's narrative, it’s an ideology that demands our attention.

-The end of this decade marked the beginning of a modern Indian revolution.
-If in 2019, this revolution was still in its making, it goes without saying that 2020 already feels like the year that will be defined by its dissent.
-As of this moment, several protests against the Citizenship Amendment Act and the National Registry of Citizens, that further marginalised groups already deemed as minorities in India, are underway across the country.
-Since December 15, the women of Shaheen Bagh have continued their protest even as the temperatures in Delhi are at its harshest.
-As the rest of the country puts its best step forward to fight against social injustice, it’s hard to not invoke the memory of Savitribai Phule, a woman who stood for these very ideals.
+The end of the last decade marked the beginning of a modern Indian revolution.
+If in 2019, this revolution was still in its making, it goes without saying that the 2020s already feel like the decade that will be defined by its dissent.
+The year that started with protests against the Citizenship Amendment Act and the National Registry of Citizens, that further marginalised groups already deemed as minorities in India, ended with farmer protests.
+As citizens of India put their best step forward to fight against social injustice, it’s hard to not invoke the memory of Savitribai Phule, a woman who stood for these very ideals.

 Born on January 3, 1831 to parents who belonged to the Mali community – now regarded an Other Backward Caste (OBC) – Savitribai was married to a 13-year-old Jyotiba Phule at the age of nine.
 But Savitribai was more than just a child bride and a wife.
 Having been refused education due to her family’s social status and her gender itself, Savitribai Phule went on to don the varied roles of a social activist, teacher, and poetess in the near future.
 Not only did she fight for everyone’s right to education along with her husband Jyotiba, she also pioneered feminist movement in India at a time when such activism was punishable by law.
 But Savitribai was not one to be silenced as she championed the cause of women, widows and Dalits in 19th century India.